 The inquiry states the basic aim of Government policy is to bring about a status of equality, acknowledging that there are white citizens who present similar problems for society.
 Any "sympathetic treatment must be allied with firmness, their morale must be strengthened, and their readiness to accept the general concept of their inferiority removed."

 The various acts created protection boards who administered the legislation and regulations.
-The reports have been digitised by AIATSIS as part of their online exhibition To remove and protect: laws that changed Aboriginal lives.
+The reports have been digitised by AIATSIS as part of their featured collections To remove and protect: laws that changed Aboriginal lives.

 New South Wales